Translations

 Today's Life, Such As It Is

 Before that “sneak attack,” I had stopped at Hammers and Rural King, both not far from my barber.
 I am in “desperate” need of two blue sweatshirts!
 I have two that have a few decades of age on them.
 Both have holes.
 On 7/12/2021, I asked Mrs. Appalachian Irishman to stitch the holes.
-Apparently, she has been too busy.
+Apparently, she was too busy.
 I may need to take a needle and thread and stitch the holes myself.
 I would like to retire those sweatshirts to a memorial location in my closet.

 The Dollar General Store did not have sweatshirts in stock.
 I checked out with Mrs. Appalachian Irishman.
 The checkout clerk and I regaled each other about how a dollar ain't worth much these days.